taccon/audioplayer-apl/README.md

-# audioplayer3 APL
+# taccon audioplayer playlist formats

-This repository describes APL playlist formats for taccon audioplayer.
+This repository describes APL playlist format for taccon audioplayer in several versions.

 ## Playlist formats for taccon audioplayer so far